 Although a request for return will be assessed whenever requested by a student, a medical leave is generally for a period of no less than six months, and must be requested in writing for each subsequent year.
 Please note that a return from a Medical Leave of Absence requires approval from the Office of the Vice President for Student Affairs following a re-entry assessment process.
 This process must be completed within six weeks prior to the semester for which you wish to return.
 Click on the link below for the forms necessary for return.

-Counseling return from medical leave forms MLOA Re-enrollment Procedure Instructions
+Counseling return from medical leave forms Procedure and Application for Readmission from MLOA

 Health Services return from medical leave forms Health Services Re-Entry Procedure

 In reviewing requests for return from medical leave, we look for evidence that the issues that led to your inability to perform have been addressed.
 Specifically, evidence that you have maintained stability and demonstrated follow through with treatment for a sufficient period of time to enable you to be a successful student.
 Additionally, evidence of productive functioning (i.e., employment, volunteerism, etc.) is looked upon favorably.
 In order to be approved for return, you must have complied with any recommendations given to you for treatment at the time of your medical leave.

 For specific questions related to returning from a mental health and/or substance related medical leave, contact the Counseling Center at (914) 251-6390.
 For specific questions related to returning from any other medical condition, contact Health Services at (914) 251-6380.